cloud-66-internal/help.cloud66.com/_includes/tutorials/load-balancing.md

+## Introduction

 A load balancer is used to distribute traffic across your web servers, and offers benefits such as maximizing throughoutput, minimizing response times and avoiding overload on any single server.
 Ultimately, load balancing increases the reliability of your stack.

+Cloud 66 for Rails supports and integrates *native* cloud load balancers - in other words those provisioned directly by the cloud providers.
+It is still possible to set up a load balancer manually, but this is not integrated into the  workflow of the dashboard as described below.

+## Load balancers by cloud provider

 Depending on which cloud provider you use, this load balancer will be set up differently: